Healthy Homes Assessment Brooklyn

 Insulation Brooklyn

-Insulation for underfloor and ceilings is mandatory for all rent houses as of July 1st, 2019.
-All landlords and property managers should make sure that the insulation meets current quality.
-In certain situations, the current ceiling insulation, or the insulation of the subfloor space may need to be filled with or replaced.
+Insulation for underfloor and ceilings is mandatory to all rental homes since July 1, 2019.
+All landlords and property managers have to ensure the insulation meets this new quality.
+In some cases, current ceiling insulation, or the insulation of the sub floor space might require to be topped up or replaced.

-A house that is well-insulated will help to control condensation and reduce the chances of mould and dampness, and also makes more easy to allow the household to keep warmth.
+A house that is well-insulated will help to control condensation and lessen the likelihood of mould and damp, and also makes it easier to the household to keep the heat.

-The "R" signifies thermal resistance and it is a measurement of how well the insulation can withstand heat flow.
-The more high the R-value, more effective the insulation.
+The "R" is a symbol for thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
+The more high the R-value, better the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3